noir-lang/book/src/getting_started/hello_world.md

 > **Note:** `hello_world` can be any arbitrary project name, we are simply using `hello_world` for demonstration.
 >
-> In production, the common practice is to name the project folder as `circuits` for better identifiability when sitting alongside other folders in the codebase (e.g. `contracts`).
+> In production, the common practice is to name the project folder as `circuits` for better identifiability when sitting alongside other folders in the codebase (e.g. `contracts`, `scripts`, `test`).

 A `hello_world` folder would be created.
 Similar to Rust, the folder houses _src/main.nr_ and _Nargo.toml_ that contains the source code and environmental options of your Noir program respectively.